DNA-Connectivity-IoT/DNA-IoT/aws/README.md

 Build the API endpoint and Lambda by creating the following stack.
 This stack creates a API Gateway that has lambda attached to it that handles the incoming messages to CloudWatch for monitoring.

 First, we create a S3 bucket for the source codes.
-Give your bucket unique name, for example yourname-jasper-codes
+Give your bucket unique name, for example <yourname>-controlcenter-codes
 ```
 aws cloudformation deploy --template-file api-gateway/cloudformation/source_code_bucket.json --stack-name DnaSourceCodeBucket --parameter-overrides BucketName=<NameYourBucket>
 ```

-Package the lambda.zip that contains the lambda function that handles the incoming messages to your CloudFormation by running the following command
+Package the proxy_bundle.zip that contains the lambda function that handles the incoming messages to your CloudFormation by running the following command
 ```
 aws cloudformation package --template-file api-gateway/cloudformation/infra-swagger.yaml --s3-bucket <NameYourBucket> --output-template-file api-gateway/cloudformation/packaged-template.yaml
 ```